My New Luminar Neo Review for 2024, this is Epic…

 Face AI gives us several amazing features including…

-- Mouth Adjustments, including Lip saturation, Lips Redness, Lips darkening and teeth whitening.
+- Mouth AdjustmentsThis section includes controls for Lip saturation, Lips Redness, Lips darkening and teeth whitening.
+These sliders are super easy to use and only take seconds.

 It does exactly what you think it does… it helps to smoothen out the exposed skin in the photograph via a slider control with an imperfection removal button also as an option.
 There is also a slider for shine removal which does a really good job also.